 - Secondary Sector – Manufacturing – 25.92 % of GVA

 - Tertiary Sector – Services – 53.89% of GVA

-The exact replica of the Indian economy can be seen in the Indian Equitiy Markets.
-As a result of which banking, IT, logistics sector are dominating the indices of the exchanges.
-Finally from the above data we can see that the contribution of service sector in terms of GVA to our the Indian economy is maximum.
+The exact replica of the Indian economy can be seen in the Indian Equities Markets.
+As a result of which banking, IT, logistics sectors are dominating the indices of the exchanges.
+From the above sector-specific data, we can see that the contribution of the service sector in terms of GVA – 53.89% to the Indian economy is maximum.

 Layers of the Indian Financial Markets

 Firstly, the Indian market is a layered structure similar to an onion.
-The following are the layers of the Indian markets
+Each layer has its own set of functions.
+We will study each layer in brief.
+The following are the layers of the Indian Financial markets

 - Market makers

 - Market participators